-Based on Canadian journalist Ian Brown’s memoir of life with his son, The Boy in the Moon tells a deeply moving story about a family’s struggle to raise a child with a severe disability.
+Based on Canadian journalist Ian Brown’s memoir of life with his son, The Boy in the Moon tells a deeply moving story about a family raising a child with a rare disease.

 Written by Emil Sher based on the book by Ian Brown • Director Chelsea Haberlin • Performers Marcus Youssef, Meghan Gardiner, Parmiss Sehat • Costume Designer Carmen Alatorre • Set and Prop Designer Drew Facey • Lighting Designer Andrew Pye • Composer/Sound Designer Marc Stewart • Projection Designer Candelario Andrade • Stage Manager Yvonne Yip • Production Manager/Technical Director Andrew Pye • Assistant Technical Director Diana Bartosh • Emotional Support Program Coordinator Natasha Zacher • Produced by Neworld Theatre • In partnership with the Rare Disease Foundation • With the support of Vancouver Foundation • Presented by The Cultch • Special presentation by Western Canada Theatre • Photo of Walker Brown, Marcus Youssef, Meghan Gardiner by Matt Reznak/Reznak Creative.

 EMOTIONAL SUPPORT: Emotional support workers will be available in a private space during each performance to ensure that those who need to talk at any point during the show will have someone to talk to.
 Additionally, there will be facilitated talkbacks after each performance to ensure that everyone in the audience has a chance to debrief the piece and share their stories with the presence of cast members, a facilitator and emotional support workers.